Frequency of advisor meetings

 Course substitution, transfer credits, and credit for high school AP courses should be discussed with the department chair rather than the academic advisor.

-Extended absences, leaves of absence, study abroad, and similar large-scope issues should be discussed with an advisor in the dean's office.
+Extended absences, leaves of absence, study abroad, and similar large-scope issues should be discussed with an advisor in your college dean's office.